All 6 Putter Neck Types – Which Hosel Fits Your Style

 Flow Neck

-If you were starting to think that all of these putter types were for straight back strokes, think again; the flow neck is perfect for an arc.
+If you think that all putter types were for straight-back strokes, think again; the flow neck is perfect for an arc.
 Flow necks have very little offset (not zero offset), and they almost always produce more toe hang.

-If you have been leaving your putter face open at impact (like most golfers do), the flow neck can sometimes help.
+If you have been leaving your putter face open at impact, the flow neck can sometimes help.

 Slant Neck

-The slant neck putter is really the same as a plumber neck; it just looks a bit different in the way it connects to the putter head.
+The slant neck putter is the same as a plumber’s neck.
 You will notice the slant is a short putter hosel type, and it ensures that your hands are properly positioned in front of the ball.

 The slant is another versatile putter hosel connection that provides both a slight toe hang and a bit of face balancing, a great combination.